dadrian/censys-cert-docs/certs.md

 * Chrome ([CRLSet][crlset])

 \TODO: Verify which revocation sets are checked and link them

+* `validation_level`

+The top-level `validation_level` field contains the identity validation type performed by the certification authority when the certificate was issued: Domain Validation (DV), Organization Validation (OV), or Extended Validation (EV).
+It does not indicate anything about the root store trust validation.

+* `revocation`

 CA-provided revocation information is stored in the top-level `revocation` structure.
 There are two forms of revocation information available: